onera/Maia/doc/introduction/introduction.rst

 For example, for process 0, the distribution array of vertices of :cgns:`MyZone` is located at :cgns:`MyBase/MyZone/Distribution/Vertex` and is equal to :code:`[0, 9, 18]`.
 It means that only indices in the semi-open interval :code:`[0 9)` are stored by the **dist tree** on this process, and that the total size of the array is :code:`18`.
 This partial distribution applies to arrays spaning all the vertices of the zone, e.g. :cgns:`CoordinateX`.

-More formally, a :def:`partial distribution` related to an entity kind :code:`E` is an array :code:`[start,end,total_size]` of 3 int64 where :code:`[start:end)` is a closed/open interval giving, for all global arrays related to :code:`E`, the sub-array that is stored locally on the distributed tree, and :code:`total_size` is the global size of the arrays related to :code:`E`.
+More formally, a :def:`partial distribution` related to an entity kind :code:`E` is an array :code:`[start,end,total_size]` of 3 integers where :code:`[start:end)` is a closed/open interval giving, for all global arrays related to :code:`E`, the sub-array that is stored locally on the distributed tree, and :code:`total_size` is the global size of the arrays related to :code:`E`.

 The distributed entities are: